 My friends call me a prayer warrior.
 This may stem from my thinking of prayer as a way of life.
 I do pray in my quiet time, and I also pray for needs of people when a situation makes my soul cry.
 Often times, I pray while watching the news as different stories touch the raw places of my heart.
-I remember times when I’ve prayed in stores, while walking on my power walks, or while lap swimming.
+I pray while doing dishes, driving, working, kayaking, cleaning, or doing just about anything.
+I’ve prayed in stores, while walking on my power walks, or while lap swimming.

 So how did this praying way of life begin?
 I remember teaching a Sunday school lesson to third graders about fifteen years ago.
 The lesson highlighted the verse, “Pray without ceasing,” I Thess 5:17.
 I found the verse captivating and life-changing.
 The lesson plan suggested wearing a wrist band as a reminder.
 Although it seemed corny back before the rubber wrist bands became popular, I decided to try it.